-If your usual favourite mookata was at the now-closed Golden Mile Complex, you’ll be looking for a new must-try mookata spot!
+If your usual favourite mookata was at the now-closed Golden Mile Complex, you’ll be looking for a new must-try mookata spot in 2024!
 Discover popular mookata like Siam Square, Bangkok Street Mookata, 888 Mookata as well as halal mookata!

 Looking for the best mookata restaurants in Singapore?
 We are a bunch of foodies here in Singapore and there are always new restaurants popping up.
 But have you tried mookata?
 Mookata is the perfect option if you can’t choose between having Korean BBQ or Chinese Hotpot for dinner!
 A perfect combination of the two, mookata is a Thai Barbecue Steamboat concept that originated in Northern Thailand.
 Served in a hotpot with the grill in the centre, mookata is the best of both worlds!
 A Mookata restaurant will offer a choice of meat or seafood that you can grill or cook in the broth.
 Accompanied by special dipping sauces and a variety of soup broths, mookata is a great option for even the pickiest of eaters.
 There are many mookata restaurants scattered across Singapore, and a significantly high number were located at Golden Mile Complex which has now closed so we’re giving you some new ones to try!

 What constitutes as the ‘best mookata’ is always subjective – but we try ensure our listings are good based on personal experience or good reviews online.

 Read More: Guide to Best Dim Sum in Singapore

 If you’re after a delicious mookata dinner, check out our list of places to get the best mookata in Singapore:

 1. Bangkok Street Mookata